rjoken/maze/README.md

 - `--rows [n]`: The number of rows for maze generation.
 Default is 20.
 - `--cols [n]`: The number of columns for maze generation.
 Default is 20.
 - `--fps [n]`: The speed at which the maze generation animation should be displayed.
 Default is 30.
 - `--scalefactor [n]`: A multiplier by which to scale the image output (helps to scale down large maze sizes or scale up small maze sizes).
 Default is 4.
+Take careful note that the solving Python script only works with mazes exported using a scale factor of 4.

 Once open, the maze generation algorithms may be cycled using the arrow keys.
 In order to generate a maze without an animation, press F5.
 In order to generate a maze with an animation, press F6.
 To Export the generated maze as an image file (placed in your home directory/mazes), press 'X'.